 - Delivering in small increments

-- Roles: Product Owner, ScrumMaster and Develpment Team
+- Scrum, from the perspectives of the Product Owner, ScrumMaster and Develpment Team

 - Implications for your organisation

 - Specification by Example

 - Development team practices

 - Suggested preparations for using Scrum in your organisation

 Certification is provided by the Scrum Alliance®, a not-for-profit organisation whose mission is to transform the world of work by guiding organizations to become prosperous and sustainable, to inspire people, and to create value for society.

 All certified courses are trained by Certified Scrum Trainers®.